Who Wants A Seat On My Bus? 🙋♀️

 I'm Edwina, a VagaGuide — and redhead — from Cork originally but now living in Mayo.

-Join me on this day-by-day diary, to get a fuller picture of what happens on a small-group tour of Northern Ireland.
+Jump aboard and join me to understand what happens on a fun and frolicksome small-group tour of Northern Ireland.

 Are you ready?
 Let's go!